Step by Step Acrylic Painting Tutorial by Cameron Weller

 acrylic on canvas 1.5m x .75m, commissioned by Mr W. Donaldson.
 This was a very enjoyable painting to work on even though the blank canvas was a little intimidating initially!

-I hope you enjoyed this tutorial and learning more about Cameron’s painting techniques.
+I hope you enjoyed this acrylic seascape painting demonstration and learning more about Cameron’s painting techniques.

 Visit Cameron’s Website below to learn more about him: